5 storylines to watch for debate week 2020!

 When people raised concerns about his inappropriateness with women, Biden initially refused to apologize at all -- insisting that his motives were pure.
 Last week, when his comments about Eastland and other segregationist senators drew scrutiny, Biden -- again -- reacted poorly, arguing that not only would he not apologize but also that Booker should apologize for questioning him.
 Uh, what?

 Here's the thing: When you are the frontrunner, people come after you.
 Every frontrunner ever has had to endure it.
 And whether you think the attacks are fair or undeserved doesn't matter at all.
-You have to show poise and equanimity in the face of pressure because you can be damn well certain that Trump isn't planning to back off attacking whoever Democrats nominate.
+You have to show poise and e